PzAz04Maus/Abiogenesis/_Project Overview/Settings archive.md

 When the de Kuiper event struck, Klamath was not immediately harmed, but saw a troubling rise in crime and accidents within weeks.
 When the shock impacted global markets, klamath saw its ability to secure loans and its businesses fold under the pressure as city councillors fought to stabilize the tax base by economizing services.

 6 months later, sacramento was evacuated by presidential order.
 Klamaths’ sister city, Medford became a northern staging area for the main supply route into California by the Oregon National Guard.
 3 years later, the state of California declared bankruptcy, spilling millions of internally displaced refugees out of the state.

 Klamaths population trebled within months, reaching 68,000 people in record time without homes, food, shelter, or work, and needed to act quickly in order to save the city from collapse.
 That work is still ongoing.
-## Interstate 5
+## developments
-2 months ago, Interstate 5, a major artery, experienced an unidentified event that rendered it impassable to all traffic, cutting Medford and Klamath from safe northbound service.  service to local government, federal aid, and migrant workers was stalled.
+2 months ago, Interstate 5, a major artery to military and civilian supplies, experienced an unidentified event that rendered it impassable to all traffic, cutting Medford and Klamath from safe northbound service.  service to local government, federal aid, and migrant workers was stalled.

 Left alone to its own devices, Oregon state government handed half of the bill to the impacted counties.
 To address the situation, county governments created a public fund for the work, then contracted out the road work to a construction company based in klamath.